Dr. Howard Taubin receives national award

 Dr. Taubin graduated with a degree in biology from Boston University and continued on to graduate study in biology at Columbia University in New York.
 He entered the University of Virginia School of Medicine at Charlottesville in 1961.
 After receiving his medical degree, he served his internship and began his residency at Montefiore Medical Center in New York.
 Following service as a captain in the U.S. Air Force from 1967 to 1969, Dr. Taubin completed his residency at Yale New Haven Hospital in 1970.
 He concluded his training with a fellowship in gastroenterology at Yale School of Medicine.

-Bridgeport Hospital, part of Yale New Haven Health System, is a 383-bed acute care hospital (plus 42 beds licensed to Yale New Haven Children’s Hospital) serving parts of Fairfield and New Haven counties.
-The hospital admits more than 18,000 patients and receives more than 240,000 outpatient visits annually.
-The Connecticut Burn Center at Bridgeport Hospital is the only burn center in the state and one of only 62 verified burn centers in the U.S.
+Bridgeport Hospital, part of Yale New Haven Health, is a non-profit 501-bed acute care hospital with two campuses (plus 42 beds licensed to Yale New Haven Children's Hospital).
+Its Bridgeport and Milford Campuses serve patients from across the region.
+The hospital admits more than 23,000 patients and provides nearly 350,000 outpatient treatments annually.
+The Connecticut Burn Center at Bridgeport Hospital is the only burn center in the state and one of only 64 verified burn centers in the United States.
+Bridgeport Hospital is committed to providing safe, compassionate and cost efficient care to its patients and the community.